teserakt-io/e4client-c/README.md

 !!!
 Subscribed to /hello

 ```
-Now, if you enter a line of text (without `!`), it will be broadcat on the
+Now, if you enter a line of text (without `!`), it will be broadcast on the
 topic `/hello` without encryption, as encryption keys are not set:
 ```
 Hello, World!